Naypyidaw Safari Park

-The Naypyidaw Safari Park (နေပြည်တော် ဆာဖာရီ ဥယျာဉ်) is a wildlife park, located in Naypyidaw, Myanmar (Burma).
-The park consists of an 35.1 acre Asian safari, a 3.53 acre Australian safari and a 59.64 acre African safari.
-The Asian safari has over 100 rare wildlife animals including the domesticated wild oxen, sambur, and different kinds of deer.
-At the same time, the Australian one features various types of leopards and the African one various African deer, camels, goats, lions, tigers, rhinos, ostriches, giraffes, zebras and ponies.
+The Nay Pyi Taw Safari Park (နေပြည်တော် ဆာဖာရီ ဥယျာဉ်) is a wildlife park, located in Naypyidaw, Myanmar (Burma).
+The park consists of a 35.1 acre Asian safari, a 3.53 acre Australian safari and a 59.64 acre African safari.
+The Asian safari has over 100 rare animals including the domesticated wild oxen, sambur, and different kinds of deer.
+The Australian one features various types of leopards and the African one various African deer, camels, goats, lions, tigers, rhinos, ostriches, giraffes, zebras and ponies.
 Visitors can see the wildlife by buggy.

 The construction of the park began in November 2010.